trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseTwo">Why have the two different versions of Firmware?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseTwo">Why have the two different editions of firmware?</a>
                             </h4>
                         </div>
                         <div id="collapseTwo" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                There are two big reasons to have the two separate versions of firmware. <br><br>
-                                1) The International Travel Edition is not subject to any export restrictions that would apply to export of crypto outside of the US since it performs no encryption. <br><br>
-                                2) By actually having a version in use that does not utilize encryption the plausible deniability feature is actually plausible.
-If for example all devices shipped with encryption and a plausible deniability mode it would not be plausible that a device does not perform encryption because anyone with the ability to search online would see that this is a feature available on all devices.
-By having this as a feature on some devices and other devices being legitimately without any encryption capabilities it is plausible that your device does not utilize encryption.
+                                The encryption free version of the OnlyKey may be used in countries where encryption is banned.
+Additionally, the two editions enable the [plausible deniability feature - Read More](https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware)
                             </div>
                         </div>
                     </div>